- Last Updated: Wednesday, 18 May 2016 00:05

 Washing Machine Spin Out Of Balance Detection

-This is the most common reason for a complaint of not spinning on a washer or washer dryer that we get.
+This is the most common reason for a complaint of not spinning on a washer or washer dryer that we get reported.
 In fact it's almost a daily occurrence, especially when the appliance is still under warranty.

 What happens is that the electronics in the washer detect an abnormal load and it will then abort the spin cycle, or at least it will not reach its top spin speed.